doigiee/JoshuaDoig_T1A3/README.md

 This game allows users to do activities with their virtual pet blob such as : walk together, cook together, play together, rest together and battle other slime all in an attempt to gain levels before the due date of the town festival of light.

 # tests
-had pytest installed and used it freqently to test what parts of my code were working and not working properly.
+had pytest installed and used it to test my code.

 # Day 1 THURSDAY